djeada/Parallel-And-Concurrent-Programming/notes/04_asynchronous_programming.md

     return "Data fetched"
 ```

-### Futures
+### Futures and Asyncio Tasks

-A Future is an object that represents the result of a coroutine.
-It contains state information, such as pending, canceled, or completed.
-Futures act as placeholders for the result of a computation that may not have completed yet.
+- **Futures**: Represent the eventual results of asynchronous operations.
+They signal the operation's state, such as pending or completed.

-A Task is a subclass of Future that wraps a coroutine.
-When a coroutine is scheduled to run, it is wrapped in a Task object, which manages its execution and stores its result or exception once it completes.
+- **Tasks**: A kind of Future that wraps around async functions.
+The event loop uses Tasks to manage the execution of async functions.

-Example of working with Future:
+Working with Futures:

 ```python
 import asyncio